ShivaniBollabattin21/calculator-behaviour-shivaniBollabattin21/multiplication.md

   When:  The user enters a decimal number,an integer and a '*' operator .

-  Then:  The result is a decimal value upto 4 decimal places .
+  Then:  The result is a decimal value up to four decimal places .

 Scenario: Range of operand exceeds .